CharliPosner/aid_telerehab/README.md

 # KIMORE

 The publicly-available KIMORE dataset can be found [here](https://vrai.dii.univpm.it/content/KiMoRe-dataset).
 There are two folders: CG and GPP, containing the control group and patient group data respectively.
-In the Control Group, there are sequences from both experts (physiotherapists) and non-experts (healthy participants).In the patient group, there are sequences from patients with Back Pain, Parkinsons and Stroke.
-Each patient has five sequences recorded, one for each exercise.
-Each sequence is provided as a further three folders - Label (containing the Clinical Assessment and Supplementary Information), Raw (containing motion capture data - Joint Orientation and Position, and Timestamps), and Script (containing some matlab code for data collection and processing).

 To reproduce our work, download both the CG and GPP folders to the KIMORE repo.

 These are the scripts included in our KIMORE repo:
 - `dataset_analysis.ipynb`: collates all KIMORE data into a DataFrame and plots the data in various graphs